-This podcast is about two American women, Hurunnessa Fariad, a Muslim and Pastor Michelle Thomas, a Christian, coming together to discuss life, faith and resilience.
-Conversations centered around humanizing American Muslim narratives while discussing likes and differences between the two faiths through life experiences.
+This podcast is about three American women, Hurunnessa Fariad, a Muslim, Rabbi Susan Shankman, a Rabbi, and Dr. Sabrina Dent, a Christian, coming together to discuss life, faith and resilience.
+Conversations centered around humanizing American Muslim narratives while discussing likes and differences between the faiths through life experiences.
 Join the co-hosts weekly for a variety of topics and guest speakers!
 Follow Sister Act by clicking below.

 Hurunnessa Fariad is a staple name amongst the interfaith community around the Washington, DC area.
 Her initiatives between the various faith groups have established a multitude of relationships of understanding, respect and acceptance.

 Hurunnessa has been asked to speak and participate on many panel discussions at various faith related events as well as representing the Muslim community at government agencies.
 Her witty humor combined with real life references and facts, makes her a dynamic speaker.

 Escaping the Soviet/Russian invasion of Afghanistan, Hurunnessa and her family fled from Kabul in 1980 and immigrated to Pakistan.
 Three years later, she and her family landed in Queens, NYC as refugees.
 She grew up in Queens and attended a performing arts High School where she majored in music and became a trained vocalist.
 She graduated Hunter College with a degree in English Literature and Elementary Education.